 You will receive an auto-generated email if a match fails to execute and settle.
 The Buyer and the Seller should consider the transaction null and void and the orders canceled.

-U.S. regulations limit the number of U.S. holders for certain types of securities.
+U.S. regulations limit the number of U.S. holders for certain types of securities and Issuers have the discretion to further limit holder counts.

 If a Security is at its limit for U.S. holders, U.S. Users will only be able to bid if they are already holders of the security.
 Bids will not be accepted from U.S. Users not currently holders of the security until the holder count is below its limit.